digitoimistodude/dudestack/README.md

 2. Installs default WordPress plugins and updates them
 3. Creates MySQL repository automatically with project name (assumes by default that you have [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant)) installed with default settings and paired with your host computer, for MAMP you'll need to edit bin/createproject.sh and edit `YOURMAMPMYSQLPASSWORD`).
 4. Installs capistrano
-5. Generates capistrano configs (config/deploy.rb, config/deploy/staging.rb, config/deploy/production.rb) with your bitbucket details and paths
+5. Generates capistrano configs (config/deploy.rb, config/deploy/staging.rb, config/deploy/production.rb) with your GitHub details and paths
 6. Creates a Sublime Text 3 project
 7. Sets up WordPress configs and salts automatically
 8. Installs WordPress under its own subdirectory /wp (thus, admin located in example.test/wp/wp-admin)